Seirdy/seirdy.one/content/posts/post-ocsp-revocation.md

 - Restrict issuance to short-lived certificates.
 - Restrict approved delegates for delegated credentials.

-With the first extension, an attacker who triggers a misissuance would compromise it for a few days or hours  months.
+With the first extension, an attacker who triggers a misissuance would compromise it for a few days or hours rather than months.
 The second extension limits the potential for rogue delegates to serve traffic on behalf of an <abbr>IdO</abbr>.

 I want to see the protections offered by Expect-Staple preloading for short-lived certificates.
 HTTPS Resource Records (<abbr>RRs</abbr>) or client-side preload lists can proactively tell clients to distrust any long-lived certificate for a domain.[^12]